dabrahams/Contracts/Contracts.md

 Contract™](https://www.eiffel.com/values/design-by-contract/introduction/)

 So contracts describe the rules that govern how one piece of software talks to another.
 In other words, they're relationships.
-Now I know as engineers, a lot of us aren't exactly great at relationships, but hopefully this series will make us all a little better.
-Thinking in terms of relationships is one of the themes of Better Code, and we'll be pointing them out as they come up.
+Thinking in terms of relationships is one of the themes of Better Code, and we'll be pointing relationships out as they come up.

 If you go back and look at Meyers' writings, you'll see he mentions object-oriented programming all the time (this was the 80's after